epeake/GPU-Gram-Scan/README.md

 find areas that needed to be sped up. saw little to gain with parallelizing centering but low hanging fruit 1.7 ms -> 1.2 ms for 1 million points.  find relevant 2ms but not really parallelizable so skip

-realize that should be using intrinsics
+realize that should be using intrinsics.  try to get it done but segfault

+debug and finish. turned off cuda functionality so could use gdb locally and figured out the issue